brave/brave-talk/README.md

 Source code is all in [`src`](./src).
 Contents of [`public`](./public) are deployed to target without further modification.

-Currently the page uses a html template [`index.html`](./src/index.html) styled using global class names in [`css/welcome.css`](./src/css/welcome/css).
-Logic is contained within [`index.ts`](./src/index.ts).

-By convention, the javsascript this interacts with elements in the html template by id and the css relies solely on class names.

 Before you commit, you most likely want to ensure the continuous integration build will not fail.
 To run the most likely-to-fail checks, use: